Skip to main content

 4. The resident will attend at least one scholarly meeting devoted to ocular disease, such as the AAO, AOA or the Optometric Glaucoma Society Meeting.

-5. The resident will be required to complete a final project.
-They will be encouraged to develop an original research or QI project and either write a paper or give a presentation related to their research topic.
-A case report will also fulfill this requirement.
+5. The resident will be encouraged to work on a research project with a faculty member, develop an original research or QI project, and either write a paper or give a presentation related to their research topic.
 They will be able to use the Gundersen Medical Library and Gundersen Medical Education resources to aid in their research.

 Goal 3